 Surfshark VPN location

-Surfshark is registered in the British Virgin Islands (BVI), sharing the place with our top dog ExpressVPN, which says something about the newcomer’s decision.
-The BVI is one of the best places for a VPN provider.
+Surfshark is registered in the British Virgin Islands (BVI).
+BVI is one of the best places for a VPN provider.
 While the islands are a British Overseas Territory, they do not fall under the UK’s jurisdiction and have no data retention laws.
 This also means they are not among the Fourteen Eyes countries.

 Nevertheless, the location of a company behind the VPN is often over-valued because of the two reasons.
 Firstly, if you are doing something that catches the attention of the NSA or any other surveillance or security agency, you will probably be using extra layers of security that will negate the effect of the provider’s location.
 Secondly, if you catch the attention of any (inter)governmental institution, it’ll not be a big problem for them to attain records about you, wherever you are.
 Therefore your provider’s no-logs policy matters more, and we’ll discuss it in detail below.

 Surfshark VPN uses AES-256-GCM and SHA-512 encryption that offers state-of-the-art security and also works faster than the more popular AES-256-CBC.
 The latter uses a secure Message Authentication Code, whereas Surfshark’s GCM version has built-in authentication, which significantly speeds things up.

 Surfshark currently uses two popular protocols – OpenVPN and IKEv2.
 It also offers a Shadowsocks proxy, Camouflage, and NoBorders modes that are aimed at bypassing the Great Firewall of China.